Futil/foundry-mausritter/README.md

 Cards are styled to resemble the official game cards, with automated rolls, usage dots, and more being included.

+## Item Compendiums
+Every Item, Weapon, Condition, and Spell from the game has been included inside of the system's compendiums.

 ## Storage Sheets with Adjustable Dimensions
 Have a cart, chest, bank, etc that players want to store items in?
 Or maybe you have a treasure horde that you want to allow players to peruse through.
 You can create 'Storage' actors with adjustable slot counts.